December 5, 2022

 Injuries

 A foot injury is a broad term for many scenarios, from dropping a heavy object on the top of the foot to a full-blown ankle sprain or stress fracture.
-Technically, many foot conditions are injuries, even plantar fasciitis.
-But for simplicity, let's discuss more sudden injuries instead of those that cause inflammation or degradation over time.
+Technically, many foot conditions can be considered injuries - even plantar fasciitis.
+But for simplicity, let's discuss more sudden traumatic injuries instead of those that cause inflammation or degradation over time.

 Why does the pain come and go?